fs2-blobstore/fs2-blobstore/docs/README.md

 ```

 This will start a [minio](https://www.minio.io/docker.html) (Amazon S3 compatible
-object storage server) and SFTP containers and run all tests not annotated as
+object storage server), [Azurite](https://github.com/Azure/Azurite) (A lightweight server clone of Azure Storage) and SFTP containers and run all tests not annotated as
 `@IntegrationTest`.
 GCS is tested against the in-memory
 [`local Storage`](https://github.com/googleapis/google-cloud-java/blob/master/TESTING.md#testing-code-that-uses-storage)

-Yes, we understand `SftpStoreTest` and `S3StoreTest` are also _integration tests_
+Yes, we understand `SftpStoreTest`, `AzureStoreTest` and `S3StoreTest` are also _integration tests_
 because they connect to external services, but we don't mark them as such because
-we found these containers that allow to run them along unit tests and we want to
+we found these containers that allow to run them along unit tests, and we want to
 exercise as much of the store code as possible.

 Currently, tests for `BoxStore` are annotated with `@IntegrationTest` because we